KunjShah95/C-LANGUAGE/README.md

 ## Introduction

-This repository is part of **The Ultimate C Programming Handbook**.
+This repository is part of **The Ultimate C Programming **.
 The course aims to provide a comprehensive guide to learning C programming.

 ## Chapters